Christian Pulisic: Chelsea

-2019–20: Debut season, injury and Premier League breakthrough
+2019–20: Debut season and Premier League breakthrough

-On August 11, 2019, Pulisic made his Premier League debut for Chelsea in a 0–4 defeat against Manchester United.
+On August 11, 2019, Pulisic made his Premier League debut for Chelsea in a 4–0 defeat to Manchester United.
 Pulisic scored his first goals for Chelsea on October 26, 2019, completing a "perfect" hat-trick in a 4–2 away win against Burnley.
 The hat-trick was the first of his career, and he became the second American to achieve the feat in the Premier League after Clint Dempsey for Fulham in 2012, as well as the youngest hat-trick scorer in Chelsea's history at the age of 21 years and 38 days.
 He also became the first Chelsea player to score a perfect hat trick since Didier Drogba in 2010.
 Pulisic scored in his next two league outings, a 2–1 away victory against Watford and a 2–0 home win over Crystal Palace.

-On October 23, 2019, during Champions League 2019–20 matched against Ajax, Pulisic played as a substitute and assisted Michy Batshuayi's late goal 1–0 win.
+On October 23, 2019, during a Champions League match against Ajax, Pulisic played as a substitute and assisted Michy Batshuayi's late goal 1–0 win.
 The Belgium striker thumped home fellow substitute Pulisic's low cross with just four minutes remaining at Johan Cruyff Arena to earn the Blues back to back away wins in the competition.
 He scored his first Champions League goal for Chelsea in a 2–2 draw away to Valencia on November 27.

 When the Premier League fixtures resumed after the lockdown due to the COVID-19 pandemic, Pulisic had recovered from injury and came off the bench to score the equalizer in Chelsea's 2–1 win against Aston Villa on June 21, 2020.
 In the following match, Pulisic scored the first goal in Chelsea's 2–1 victory over Manchester City, a result that eliminated the second-placed City from title contention and confirmed Liverpool as Premier League champions.
 On July 22, Pulisic scored a goal in a 3–5 defeat to Liverpool.

 On August 1, he scored the opening goal in the 2020 FA Cup Final against Arsenal after five minutes, becoming the first American player to score in the final of the competition, but was substituted early in the second half after sustaining a hamstring injury.
 Arsenal eventually came from behind to win the match 2–1.

 In August 2020, Pulisic was named to the eight-player shortlist for the inaugural Premier League Young Player of the Season award, which was eventually awarded to Liverpool's Trent Alexander-Arnold.

 Pulisic ended the season with 11 goals and 10 assists in all competitions.